Margretexie/Mini_ex/mini_ex4/README.md

 # So what's this?
 This mini_ex captures if anybody is sitting in front of the computer.
 When it doesn't detect anybody it shows a bunch of 0s and 1s.
 Technically this is a fairly simple code.
 I used createCapture(VIDEO) to start the webcam.
 To track movement in front of the webcam I downloaded the clm.tracker and referenced to it in the HTML source code.
 With this I can now use the getScore() element to set the sensitivity of the webcam.
 When it detects a face which is a perfect fit to the face model, the score will be 1.
 And when no face is detected the score will be 0.
+In my code I've told the program that if the score is under 0.5 it shall draw either a 0 or 1 at a random position on the canvas.
+This is made by an array of '[0,1]'